MasterIfeanyi/MasterIfeanyi/README.md

 ## Currently

-- 🌱 I’m currently learning different programming languages to increase my skills pool
+- 🌱 I’m learning different programming languages to increase my skills pool
 - 💼 I’m  looking for a job.
 - 📗 2022 Goals: I aim to contribute to more open source projects.
 - ⚽ Fun fact: I love to play football and I am really good at it.